scikit-image/euroscipy24-tutorial/tutorial/01_images_are_arrays.md

 plt.imshow(coins, cmap='gray');
 ```

-A color image is a 3D array, where the last dimension has size 3 and represents the red, green, and blue channels:
+A color image is a 3D array, where the last dimension has length 3 and contains the red, green, and blue channels:

 ```python
 cat = ski.data.chelsea()